Recurrent Generic Contour-based Instance Segmentation with Progressive Learning: Introduction

-In this paper, we propose PolySnake, a new deep network architecture for contour-based instance segmentation.
-The idea of our PolySnake is traced back to the classic Snake algorithm~\cite{kass1988snakes} that iteratively deforms an initial polygon to progressively match the object boundary by the optimization of an energy function.
-Correspondingly, PolySnake also aims to realize effective automatic contour learning based on iterative and progressive mechanisms simultaneously, different from existing methods.
+In this work, we propose PolySnake, a new deep network architecture for generic contour-based instance segmentation.
+The idea of our PolySnake is traced back to the classic Snake algorithm~\cite{kass1988snakes} that iteratively deforms an initial polygon to progressively align the object boundary by the optimization of an energy function.
+Correspondingly, our PolySnake also aims to realize effective automatic contour learning based on iterative and progressive mechanisms simultaneously, different from existing methods.
 Specifically, given an initial contour of an object instance, PolySnake develops a recurrent update operator to estimate the contour iteratively.
 It maintains a single estimate of the contour that is progressively deformed at each iteration.
 At each iteration, PolySnake first constructs the representation of the contour estimated at the previous iteration.
-Then, the recurrent operator takes the features as input and estimates the residual displacement to adjust the current coarse contour to further outline the object instance.
-Through the iterative refinements, the contour finally progressively converges to a stable status that tightly encloses the object instance.
-Note that in the existing methods~\cite{peng2020deep,Liu_2021_WACV,zhang2022e2ec}, the contour deformation modules are simply stacked, to include more times of refinement.
-Nevertheless, the overlarge model size increases the learning difficulty and thus harms the performance.
-Typically, the performance of DeepSnake~\cite{peng2020deep} drops with more than 4 times contour adjustment.
+Then, the recurrent operator takes the features as input and estimates the residual displacement to adjust current coarse contour to further outline the object instance.
+Through the iterative refinements, the contour progressively converges to a stable status that tightly encloses the object instance.

-Additionally, our PolySnake exhibits a novel design in three aspects.
+Our PolySnake exhibits a novel design in three aspects, discussed next.
 Firstly, PolySnake takes a neat network architecture.
-Due to its recurrent design, the whole model is still lightweight, free from the iteration times.
-Moreover, the lightweight architecture also ensures the real-time ability even under a relatively large number of iterations.
-Secondly, to achieve a high-quality estimation, we present a multi-scale contour refinement module to further refine the obtained contour with a fine-grained but semantic-rich feature map.
+Due to its recurrent design, the whole model is still lightweight and free from iteration times.
+Such a lightweight architecture also ensures its real-time ability even under a relatively large number of iterations.
+Secondly, to achieve a high-quality estimation, we present a multi-scale contour refinement module to further refine the obtained contour by aggregating fine-grained and semantic-rich feature maps.
 Thirdly, we propose a shape loss to encourage and regularize the learning of object shape, which makes the regressed contour outline the object instance more tightly.